 ß4401S.1 Role and responsibility of the board and senior management.
-The board and senior management are responsible for developing the BSFIs consumer protection strategy and establishing an effective oversight over the BSFlís consumer protection programs.
-The Board shall be primarily responsible for approving and overseeing the implementation of the BSFIs consumer protection policies as well as the mechanism to ensure compliance with said policies.
-While senior management is responsible for the implementation of the consumer protection policies approved by the Board, the latter shall be responsible for monitoring and overseeing the performance of senior management in managing the day BSFI.
+The board and senior management are responsible for developing the BSFIis consumer protection strategy and establishing an effective oversight over the BSFIs consumer protection programs.
+The Board shall be primarily responsible for approving and overseeing the implementation of the BSFlís consumer protection policies as well as the mechanism to ensure compliance with said policies.
+While senior management is responsible for the implementation of the consumer protection policies approved by the Board, the latter shall be responsible for monitoring and overseeing the performance of senior management in managing the day to day consumer protection activities of the BSFI.
 The Board may also delegate other duties and responsibilities to senior management and/or Committees created for the purpose but not the function of overseeing compliance with the BSP-prescribed Consumer Protection Framework and the BSFIs own Consumer Protection Framework.
-(Circular No. 857 dated 21 November 2014)